zevbo/Advanced-Quickstart/Advanced Python Quickstart.md

 ## Data Representation

-Because it is untyped, all values in Python are runtime-inspectable.
+All values in Python are runtime-inspectable.

 ## Variables